districtr/districtr/docs/06charts/datalayersplugin.md

 ###  Demographics

-Districtr allows for the overlay and tabulation of demographic information in a series of four potential [Reveal Sections], the `Coalition Builder`- a combination of races, 'Race', `Socioeconomic data` and [`Previous Elections`].
-The [`Demographics`] section is created when we call `tab.createSection(...)`.
+Districtr allows for the overlay and tabulation of demographic information.
+The [`Demographics`] section is created when we call `tab.createSection(...)` and contains four potential Reveal Sections...

+- the `Coalition Builder`, a combination of races
+- 'Race'
+- `Socioeconomic data` and
+- [`Previous Elections`].

 ### Coalition Groups

 The combination of races that comprise a Coalition is kept as a global object variable known as `window.coalitionGroups`.
-After the Demographics section is created, we first  create a `"../components/Charts/CoalitionPivotTable` object as a local variable.
+After the Demographics section is created, we first create a `CoalitionPivotTable` object as a local variable.

 We then create `tab.addRevealSection("Coalition Builder"...)`.
 Inside a [`Parameter`], for each subgroup in non-total `state.population.subgroups`, we create a `toggle` element that adds each race to the global object of `coalitionGroups` and render the `coalitionPivotTable` object we created earlier.
 In the document, this table is kept in a div id `#coalition-table`.
-Finally, this reveal section is by default closed upon load.
+This reveal is initially closed by default.

 ### Overlay Containers

 An Overlay Container provides the user the option to plot information